Okay, let’s break down the information about this Apple Watch. Here’s a detailed look, covering what it means and what you can expect:

 * High and Low Heart Rate Notifications: Alerts you if your heart rate is unusually high or low.

-* Irregular Heart Rhythm Notification: can detect potential signs of atrial fibrillation (AFib).
-This is not a diagnostic tool and should be discussed with a doctor.
+* Irregular Heart Rhythm Notification: Can detect potential signs of atrial fibrillation (afib).
+Important: this is not a diagnostic tool and should be discussed with a doctor.

-* Blood Oxygen (SpO2) Measurement: (available on Series 6 and later) Measures the oxygen saturation in your blood.
+* Blood Oxygen (SpO2) Measurement: (Series 6 and later) Measures the oxygen saturation in your blood.

-* ECG (Electrocardiogram): (Available on Series 4 and later) Can take an ECG reading to check for signs of AFib.
-Again, not a diagnostic tool.
+* ECG (Electrocardiogram): (Series 4 and later) Can take an ECG reading to check for signs of AFib.
+Again,not a diagnostic tool.

-* Temperature Sensing: (Available on Series 8 and later) Can track overnight temperature changes, useful for cycle tracking.
+* Temperature Sensing: (Series 8 and later) Can track overnight temperature changes, useful for cycle tracking and potential illness detection.

 * Fall Detection: Can detect hard falls and automatically call emergency services if you’re unresponsive.

 * Always-On Display: The display remains visible at all times, allowing you to quickly glance at the time and other information without raising your wrist.
-(Available on Series 5 and later)
+(Series 5 and later)

 Things to Consider/Questions to Ask the Seller (Especially Given the “Series 11” Error):